Alazka2k/Short-Video-Content-Creator/README.md

 - Implemented a Flask-based web server for handling content creation requests
 - Added configuration management with separate dev and prod config files
 - Implemented prompt generation and template management
-- Added comprehensive documentation for the Prompt Generation System
 - Created a Next.js frontend with a basic UI for video content creation
 - Set up API routes for handling video creation requests
+- Resolved several testing issues, particularly in frontend components

-All tests are currently passing, indicating that the core functionality is working as expected.
+Most tests are currently passing, with a few remaining issues in the CreateContent component tests.

 ## Project Structure